AmanSharma01Prime/netflix-content-analysis/README.md

 WHERE rank = 1;
 ```

-**Objective:** Identify the most frequently occurring rating for each type of content.
+> **Objective:** Identify the most frequently occurring rating for each type of content.

-### 3. List All Movies Released in a Specific Year (e.g., 2020)
+### 3. Find all titles where the description contains the word “love”.

 ```sql
 SELECT *